Taomihog/unzipDNA/README.md

 It indeed took me some thinking to move majority of calculation overheads from run-time to compile time.
 After several attempts, I almost **"constexpred"** everyting that can be calculated ahead of time.
 As a result, this program is 100 times faster than the python program, 6 times faster than the Version 2 program.
 The only drawback is that the compile time is very long, thousands of times longer than the prototype c++ program (which does not calculate many constexpr variables).

+On Aug/15/2023, I implemented multithreading.
+The execution speed increased by another 10-20 times.

 ## DNA unzipping theory

 For more information on DNA unzipping experiment and theory: